 What is a Dynamic URL?

-A dynamic URL is a web page address that is generated by a database-driven website or web application in response to a user's request.
+A dynamic URL is a web address that changes or updates in real time.
+It is created by a website that uses a database.

 These URLs often include variables or parameters that are used to retrieve specific content from the database and display it on the web page.